Dynamics in music (volume) and changes in dynamics

 Examples of dynamics in music

-Note that there are no letter markings surrounding the cresc. and decresc.
-In this case, because you are already playing mf, increasing to at least f at the height of the cresc. would be appropriate.
-As the next section begins at p, decreasing no lower than this would also be an appropriate interpretation of this dynamic change
+Note the crescendo and decrescendo arrows have no immediate letter markings to indicate volume?
+In this case, you are already playing mf so increasing the volume to at least f would be appropriate.
+The next section begins at p, so decreasing to no lower than p would also be appropriate.

 Dynamic changes for flute players can be challenging as they require the player to make adjustments to their embouchure to avoid two critical playing issues: playing out of tune as well and losing good flute tone.
 A flexible embouchure that allows you to easily modify the speed and direction of air entering the flute, good breath support as well as learning to actively listening to yourself are essential in good dynamic control.